-Standardized blue USPS mail boxes are found via the USPS app and in central locations, including the new pedestal receptacles.
+Standardized blue USPS mailboxes are found via the USPS app and in central locations, including the new pedestal receptacles.
 Once you learn where to look for these standardized receptacles, it becomes easy to drop off a letter, or your recently viewed Netflix DVD.

 Above: UPS and FexEx drop-off boxes

 The challenge is when you are not near a Post Office, UPS, or FedEx center.
-These shipping locations are almost always in populated areas, and not necessarily where truck camper enthusiasts’ travel.
+These shipping locations are almost always in populated areas, and not necessarily where truck camper enthusiasts travel.

 Above: Post box in the desert (left) and post box in an urban area (right).
 Both have outgoing mail slots.

 The United States Post Office has solved this for rural customers with rural post boxes.
-Rural post boxes are often found where roads come together and feature mail boxes for the local residents, and a slot for mailing letters and envelopes.
+Rural post boxes are often found where roads come together and feature mailboxes for the local residents, and a slot for mailing letters and envelopes.
 Similar post office boxes are found at the entrance of sub-divisions, business parks, shopping centers, and malls.
 These are great locations to send mail while traveling.

 Mail Forwarding Services

 Many travelers ask friends and family to collect their mail and forward it to them while they’re on the road.
-This works well for some travelers, long-distance trippers, and some full-timers.
+This works well for some travelers, long-distance trippers, and full-timers.

 Others will either not have this opportunity available, or might be reluctant to place the responsibility of collecting and forwarding their mail upon others.
 Personally, my choice is not to impose upon others for my mail forwarding needs.

-For long-term travelers who are staying in one location for an extended period – for example, working at a campground of park, or visiting with family and friends – renting a post office box at a Post Office or UPS store could be a viable solution.
+For long-term travelers who are staying in one location for an extended period – for example, working at a campground or park, or visiting with family and friends – renting a post office box at a Post Office or UPS store could be a viable solution.
 Certain restrictions will apply.

 Mail forwarding is not just a service for travelers and full-timers.
 Folks who work in seasonal jobs, travel for indeterminate periods, or work in locations that don’t have standard mail delivery (like the remote camps in Yosemite National Park) also use mail forwarding services.

 Many mail services are offered by Private Mail Box locations, for a fee.
 These services can include an address for vehicle registration, filtering out junk mail, and notification via email of incoming mail and packages.
-Upon your request you can direct the frequency of forwarding your mail and packages to your current location via USPS, UPS, or FedEx.
+Upon your request, you can direct the frequency of forwarding your mail and packages to your current location via USPS, UPS, or FedEx.
 Freight shipping is also available for larger items.
 Utilizing these services, you have a secure location to receive and ship important items.

 Retail Package Service Stores

 There are many retail stores set up for receiving and shipping packages and mail.
 Unfortunately, these are mostly located near populated areas.
 You also will pay a handling fee for each package received.
-Utilizing a Post Office will be the best location, most numerous and easily accessible.
+Utilizing a Post Office will be the best location, most numerous, and easily accessible.

 Above: Picking up delivered solar panels

 My recommendation is to stay with FedEx, UPS, and the United States Post Office.
 There is no handling fee from the customer service centers operated by the United States Post Office, UPS, and FedEx.
-My 1,860 watt solar system was all shipped via UPS and Post Office, with no handling fees.
+My 1,860-watt solar system was all shipped via UPS and Post Office, with no handling fees.

-Address for Medical, Insurance and Permits
+Address for Medical, Insurance, and Permits

 For those who are planning to use mail forwarding services for extended periods, be sure to determine if the change of mailing address will impact or change your medical insurance, auto and home insurance, and other insurances and permits.
 I also recommend checking that your various insurances and permits are active and honored for the areas you plan to travel through.